samespace/rtc-sfu/docs/recording.md

 ## Overview

-The SFU now supports recording of audio tracks for each participant in a room.
+The SFU supports recording of audio tracks for each participant in a room.
 The recordings are stored in OGG format and can be merged into a single WAV file after the room is closed.
 Optionally, the merged recording can be uploaded to an S3-compatible storage.

 Features:
 - Record audio for each participant separately